MBochi/2D-Metroidvania/README.md

   Fixes/Tweaks:
     - Doors as prefabs
     - Enemies can run and float above Player when hes close
+    - Bat Enemy movement is buggy when being hit

   Character:
     - Character can roll